Fresh Air, Blue Skies — Enjoy the Beauty of a New England Winter!

 The holiday season is over, and visions of sugarplums are no longer dancing in your head — now they’re jumping up and down on your bathroom scale.
-It’s so easy to over-indulge at this time of year, especially when many activities have been limited due to the pandemic.
+It’s so easy to over-indulge at this time of year.

 It’s time to get off the couch, away from those computer, tablet and phone screens, and into the great outdoors!
-North Central Massachusetts offers an abundance of wide-open spaces where you can stretch your legs, breathe fresh air, and appreciate Nature’s beauty while practicing safe distancing.
+North Central Massachusetts offers an abundance of wide-open spaces where you can stretch your legs, breathe fresh air, and appreciate Nature’s beauty.

 Take a hike

 Miles and miles and miles of trails are available throughout the region for easy walks or more strenuous hikes.
 But where to begin?
 How about a stroll, or a power-walk, along the North Central Pathway, winding through Gardner and Winchendon?

 The pathway is open from dawn to dusk for recreational use including walking, jogging, bicycling, and more — and you don’t have to worry about motorized vehicles, since ATVs, snowmobiles and dirt bikes are prohibited.
 Some sections of the trail are even plowed during the winter for walking ease.